 The advocate on the phone will ask you questions about yourself and the situation that led you to call the hotline.
 Be honest and know that you have the support of the person taking your call.
 Our staff is here to help you and your family stay safe.Show Less

 WISE’s Outreach Program is designed to serve clients who do not need emergency shelter.
-Outreach services are available to both men and women.
-Depending on a client’s need, they may be connected with an outreach advocate, legal advocate or sexual assault outreach advocate.
+Depending on a client’s need, they may be connected with an outreach advocate or sexual assault outreach advocate.

-Sexual assault advocates offers the same support as the legal and outreach advocates, but they are also available for medical advocacy and support during sexual assault forensic exams.
+Sexual assault advocates offer the same support as the legal and outreach advocates, but they are also available for medical advocacy and support during sexual assault forensic exams.

 WISE advocates are not attorneys and cannot represent clients in court.
 However, advocates can work alongside attorneys to support clients through any legal process, and can help clients find legal representation if they need it.Show Less